 1. Stockholm

-Stockholm is the country’s capital city and it is also a business hub.
-As of 2022, around 10,207,960 individuals are residing in the area.
-Gamla Stan, Djurgården, Skansen Open-Air Museum, Fotografiska, and Östermalm are some of the place’s must-visit spots.
+Stockholm is the country’s capital city, Sweden’s largest city, and a major business hub.
+Gamla Stan, Djurgården, Skansen Open-Air Museum, Fotografiska, and Östermalm are some of the city’s must-visit spots.

 2. Lund

 Situated in the southern region of Sweden, Lund can be found in the Skåne province.
-It is known for its enlivening greenery and when in the city, the landmarks that one should not forget to visit are Lund Cathedral, Kulturen, Stadsparken, Vattenhallen Science Center, and Dalby Söderskog National Park.
+It is known for its greenery, and when in the city, the landmarks that one should not forget to visit are Lund Cathedral, Kulturen, Stadsparken, Vattenhallen Science Center, and Dalby Söderskog National Park.

-On the topic of educational institutions, perhaps the most distinguished one in the area is Lund University.
+On the topic of educational institutions, one major institution in the area is Lund University.
 It is regarded as one of the oldest universities in Northern Europe, as it was founded in 1666.
-Moreover, it is included in the top 100 higher education institutes worldwide.
-Presently, about 44,000 students are pursuing their education at Lund.
-They are spread out across the nine faculties and schools: Faculty of Engineering, Faculty of Science, Faculty of Law, Faculty of Social Sciences, Faculty of Medicine, Faculty of Humanities and Theology, School of Economics and Management, Faculty of Fine and Performing Arts, and School of Aviation.
+It is also included in the top 100 higher education institutions worldwide; in the QS World University Rankings 2027, Lund University ranked 71st overall.
+Presently, about 46,000 students are pursuing their education at Lund, where they are supported by about 8,500 staff members.
+Most of its teaching and research is organized across nine faculties, covering areas such as economics and management, engineering and technology, fine arts, music and theater, humanities and theology, law, medicine, science, and social sciences.

 3. Gothenburg